“Growing up in the 1970s, nobody really thought about using sunscreen,” Robert Heil, a survivor of stage 4 melanoma (skin cancer), said.

 Heil, the father of five boys, met his wife, Ali, in West Africa while he was serving in the Peace Corps.
 She was a teacher at the American International School in Mali.
 Moving to the Middle East a few years before the Iraq War began, they had a son in 2001 and triplets in 2003.
 After moving back to the United States in 2005, their fifth son was born in 2009.
 Life was an adventure for the Heil family with five young boys.

 Fast-forward to March 2016, when during an annual physical, a chest X-ray found a small dot that turned out to be stage 4 melanoma.
 Heil had a quick response to his initial treatment, but ultimately it didn’t work as planned.
-So, in September 2016, he was referred to the Melanoma Clinic at UofL James Graham Brown Cancer Center.
+So, in September 2016, he was referred to the Melanoma Clinic at UofL James Graham Brown Cancer Center for a second opinion.

 Initially, Heil had evidence of cancer in his spleen, lungs, arms, abdomen, chest and liver.
 Five years ago, this diagnosis would’ve been fatal.
 Heil said that without the treatment he received at UofL Brown Cancer Center, he would have been planning the end of his life.